nvnivs/jarbas/README.md

 # jarbas

-A rather opinionated Chef repo to provision and configure workstations
+A rather opinionated cookbook to provision and configure workstations

 ## Pre-requisites

 * `git`: To checkout the repo
-* `chef-dk`: Need chef-client and berkshelf
+* `chef-dk`: Need chef-client and chef

 ## How to use